Skip to main content

 *Online Meeting

-• VERY IMPORTANT: ISSS requires a draft of the I-765 to be submitted while requesting OPT, but do not file the Form I-765 online or through mail with USCIS until you have received your updated Form I-20 recommending OPT from the WVU ISSS office.
-Doing so will prove problematic and may lead to rejection or denial of your OPT.
+VERY IMPORTANT: ISSS requires a draft of the I-765 to be submitted while requesting OPT, but do not file the Form I-765 online or through mail with USCIS until you have received your updated Form I-20 recommending OPT from the WVU ISSS office.
+Doing so will be problematic and may lead to rejection or denial of your OPT.

 To make a request for an updated I-20 and recommendation in SEVIS for OPT in order to file with USCIS, please click on the following link to be directed to the student request portal login page > Apply for 12-month Post Completion OPT.